freerange/site/soups/blog/chrome-extension-for-explaining-bank-transactions-in-freeagent.snip.markdown

 * [Support transaction where money has been paid to a user](https://github.com/freerange/freeagent_transaction_explainer/issues/15) e.g. salary, dividends, etc.

 Anyway, let us know what you think.

+[^1]: Removed from the Chrome Web Store on 31 Aug 2026 due to deprecation of Manifest V2
+[^2]: GitHub repo archived on 03 Jul 2020, because we were no longer using it

 [Chris]: /chris-roos
 [created a bookmarklet]: /automating-some-of-the-freeagent-transaction-explanation-process